Exabyte-io/documentation/docs/tutorials/dft/electronic/hse-qe-bg.md

 The user is welcome to explore how the precision of the final band gap result depends on the choice of such grid size parameters, within the limits of the computational resources at his disposal.

-The aforementioned recommended choice of grid sizes however already constitutes a significant computational cost, requiring an estimated execution time of about 20-30 minutes on 16 CPU cores, but presents the advantage of yielding an appreciably accurate final result for the size of the silicon band gap, as explained later in the present tutorial.
+The aforementioned recommended choice of grid dimensions however already constitutes a significant computational cost, requiring an estimated execution time of about 20-30 minutes on 16 CPU cores, but presents the advantage of yielding an appreciably accurate final result for the size of the silicon band gap, as explained later in the present tutorial.

 ## Copy HSE Workflow from Bank